With regard but without any shyness he approached. He could have been eight, maybe nine years old.

 Charan spoke the language of his country, Bangladesh, and as he did so, he sounded like a raging river.
 Incomprehensible sounds that made sense in his daily life produced the only effect in me of making me feel out of place.
 Not far away, joyful shouts distracted our unlikely dialogue, and, partly to satisfy my curious nature, I approached the pukur teeming with life with Charan.

 Pukurs – small artificial lakes – are like our squares.
-Social environments where people meet, dialogue and discuss, wash clothes, wash animals, wash themselves, sometimes even their souls, but much more often just dirt.
+Social environments where people gather, dialogue and discuss, wash clothes, wash beasts, wash themselves, sometimes even their souls, but much more often just dirt.

-At that moment, and in the days to follow, I was the stranger for Charan to accompany to his world, and he did everything he could to introduce me to it.
-Several other children, wet and smiling, approached us, and to each of them, I said my name with the best possible pronunciation.
+At that moment, and in the days to follow, for Charan I was the stranger to be accompanied into his world, and he did everything in his power to introduce me to him.
+Many other children, wet and smiling, approached us and to each of them I said my name with the best possible pronunciation.

 And each of them told me his own, in a kind of formal introduction as happens between gentlemen.

-None of those names stuck with me-this I already knew-and I continued in my blissful ignorance convinced of the fact that, at that moment, a name was just a name and I was much more interested in who bore it and its history than in what it was called.
+None of those names stuck with me – this I already knew – and I continued in my blissful ignorance convinced of the fact that, at that moment, a name was just a name and I was much more interested in the person who bore it and his story, rather than in what his name was.

 A country where your religion of affiliation-Muslim, Christian, Hindu-is listed on your ID at the same level as your family name or date of birth.